 Steven King worked as the part-time youth minister at St. Margaret’s in Lawrence, then participated in the Episcopal Service Corps for one year.
 He graduated from Virginia Theological Seminary in May 2014.
-He was ordained to the priesthood in January 2015 and is currently an Assistant Priest at St. Thomas the Apostle in Overland Park in charge of Youth Ministries and Small Groups for 2 1/2 years and is currently Director of Congregational Life at Trinity Episcopal Cathedral in Omaha, NE.
+He was ordained to the priesthood in January 2015.
+He served as Assistant Priest at St. Thomas the Apostle in Overland Park in charge of Youth Ministries and Small Groups for 2 1/2 years and is currently Director of Congregational Life at Trinity Episcopal Cathedral in Omaha, NE.

 Michael Funston was the Interim Director of Youth Ministries at St. Columba’s Episcopal Church in Washington DC for two years.
 Then she served as the Interim Youth Missioner for the Episcopal Diocese of Kansas in 2012.
 She also served as the Youth Peer Ministry Coordinator for the Diocese from 2011-2015.

-Ellen King served as the Minister to Youth, Children & Families at St. Paul’s Episcopal Church in Alexandria, VA for three years.
+Ellen (Weaver) King served as the Minister to Youth, Children & Families at St. Paul’s Episcopal Church in Alexandria, VA for three years.
 She served on the diocesan youth commission for one year and as camp director for two years.

 Rachel Haley served as the part-time youth minister at St. Margaret’s in Lawrence for three years.
 She has also served as the summer youth ministry intern at St. Thomas in Overland Park for three years, and did a youth ministry internship with the Diocese during her Winter break in 2015.
 She then volunteered at St. Paul’s in Indianapolis with their youth program for a year.

 Tyler Kerr served as the part-time youth minister at Trinity Episcopal Church in Lawrence for three years.
 He also served as a campus peer minister at KU Canterbury for three years.
 He received a UTO young adult grant in 2015 to coordinate and plan youth and college student trips to General Convention.

 Sydney Webb signed up for a year in the Episcopal Service Core following her college graduation, and renewed for a second year after that.

 Christina Waggoner became a nurse and has helped at several youth events in that capacity.